enseitankado/ss963-spi-tool/spi-tool/README.md

-/*
- * spi-tool v1.0
+#spi-tool v1.0
- * SS963 Serial Power Driver Card Testing Utility
+##SS963 Serial Power Driver Card Testing Utility

- *
- * Written by: Ensei Tankado, ensei@tankado.com
+Written by: Ensei Tankado, ensei@tankado.com
- *
- * Copyright (c) 2017  Izlence Electronic Software Inc.
+Copyright (c) 2017  Izlence Electronic Software Inc.  www.izlencebilisim.com

- * www.izlencebilisim.com
- *
- * Referances:
+Referances:
- * Copyright (c) 2007  MontaVista Software, Inc.
+Copyright (c) 2007  MontaVista Software, Inc.
- * Copyright (c) 2007  Anton Vorontsov <avorontsov@ru.mvista.com>
+Copyright (c) 2007  Anton Vorontsov <avorontsov@ru.mvista.com>

- *
- * This program is free software; you can redistribute it and/or modify
- * it under the terms of the GNU General Public License as published by
- * the Free Software Foundation; either version 2 of the License.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License.

- *
- * This program uses wiringPi library from wiringpi.com.
+This program uses wiringPi library from wiringpi.com.
- * First you must install it: http://wiringpi.com/download-and-install/
+First you must install it: http://wiringpi.com/download-and-install/

  After you can compile the spi-tool as below:
  > gcc spi-tool.c -lwiringPi -o spi -Ofast -s